Marklogic-retired/marklogic-data-hub/CONTRIBUTING.md

   apply plugin: "com.marklogic.ml-data-hub"
   ```

+Your Data Hub project will now be using the Data Hub plugin that you published.

+#### Running tests on the Data Hub plugin

-3. To run the plugin's unit tests, navigate to the ml-data-hub-plugin directory, then do the following:
+To run the plugin's unit tests, first follow [the instructions above](#Testing-changes-to-the-Data-Hub-library) for

-  a.
-Run all unit tests
+deploying a test instance of Data Hub to MarkLogic.

+Then, similar to testing the Data Hub library, you can run all of the tests:

+    cd ml-data-hub-plugin
     ../gradlew test

-  b.
-Run one unit test
+Or just run a specific test:

-    ../gradlew -Dtest.single=CreateEntityTask test
+    ../gradlew test --tests CreateEntityTaskTest

-**Note**: This change goes in a Data Hub project's `build.gradle`.
-Not the Data Hub source code's build.gradle.
+### Running and testing one-ui

+See the one-UI README.md file for more information.

-#### Running QuickStart from Source
+### Running QuickStart from source

-1. Install the prerequisites.

-2. Open two terminal windows.
+The source code for the QuickStart web application is in the ./web subproject.
+To run and test this locally, begin by
+opening two terminal windows - you'll run the webapp from one, and then the middle tier from the other.

   **Terminal window 1** - This runs the webapp.

       ```bash
-      cd /path/to/data-hub-project
+      cd web
-      ./gradlew bootrun
+      ../gradlew bootrun
       ```

   **NOTE:** The progress indicator stops around 90%.
 This is normal.
 In Gradle, 100% means it finished running.
 This stays running indefinitely and thus shows 90%.